David Lidington

-Sir David Roy Lidington KCB CBE (born 30 June 1956) is a British politician who was the Member of Parliament (MP) for Aylesbury from 1992 until 2019.
+Sir David Roy Lidington KCB CBE (born 30 June 1956) is a British former politician who was the Member of Parliament (MP) for Aylesbury from 1992 until 2019.
 A member of the Conservative Party, he served as Chancellor of the Duchy of Lancaster and Minister for the Cabinet Office from 2018 to 2019 and was frequently described as being Theresa May's de facto Deputy Prime Minister.

 Between 2010 and 2016, he served as Minister of State for Europe holding the position for the entirety of David Cameron's premiership, a longer period than any of his predecessors.
 Theresa May appointed him to the cabinet for the first time in June 2016, where he held a number of roles including Leader of the House of Commons, and the joint title of Lord Chancellor and Secretary of State for Justice.
-He resigned from the government on 24 July 2019, in anticipation of the appointment of Boris Johnson as British Prime Minister.
+He resigned from the government on 24 July 2019, in anticipation of the appointment of Boris Johnson as Prime Minister.
 He did not seek reelection in the 2019 general election.

 Early life and career

-Born in Lambeth, Lidington was educated at Merchant Taylors' Prep School and Haberdashers' Aske's Boys' School.
-He read Modern History at Sidney Sussex College, Cambridge.
+Born in Lambeth, Lidington was educated at Merchant Taylors' Prep School and later at Haberdashers' Aske's Boys' School.
+He studied Modern History at Sidney Sussex College, Cambridge.
 His PhD was entitled The Enforcement of the Penal Statutes at the Court of the Exchequer c.
 1558 - c.
 1576.

 While at Cambridge, he was chairman of Cambridge University Conservative Association and Deputy President of the Cambridge University Students' Union.
 He was the Captain of the Sidney Sussex College, Cambridge team that won the 1979 series of University Challenge.
 The team also won the 2002 University Challenge – Reunited "champion of champions" series for the show's 40th anniversary.

 Lidington's early employment included posts with BP and the Rio Tinto Group before being appointed in 1987 as special adviser to the then Home Secretary Douglas Hurd.
 He moved to the Foreign and Commonwealth Office in 1989 when Hurd was appointed Foreign Secretary.

 In the 1987 general election, Lidington stood unsuccessfully in the Vauxhall constituency.